willappaw/LP1_Sojourn_Azubi/README.md

 These hypotheses reflect the factors and relationships you can explore in your project based on your project description.
 They will guide your data analysis and help you draw meaningful insights about the Indian startup funding landscape from 2019 to 2021.

+# References
+1. Sustainable Growth for Indian Start-ups in 2023 and Beyond | Zinnov

+2. The Indian startup ecosystem: Drivers, challenges and pillars of support | ORF (orfonline.org)